maxwelco/wisconsin/content/authors/faleco/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Felipe Faleco

 # Username (this should match the folder name)
 authors:
-- admin
+- arneson

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role:

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 interests:
-- Artificial Intelligence
-- Computational Linguistics
-- Information Retrieval

 education:
   courses: